 We enjoyed our New Year celebrations in Cornwall so much, Mr S and I decided we’d book ourselves into a hotel again this year.
 We love a road trip and the Cotswolds is our go-to countryside jaunt.
 One place really has it all when in need of a family hotel – Calcot Manor.

 This is my second time at this 14th century farmhouse, full of child-geared facilities and a parents pampering spa it does it all with style.
 With babysitting or baby listening services to hand parents can indulge in the fine-dining restaurant or enjoy a tipple or two from their great cocktail menu.
-There will be a review on my stay soon on the blog.
+Read all about it here.

 What’s next for 2018?